Joey Meneses Preview, Player Props: Nationals vs. Blue Jays

 Joey Meneses At The Plate

-- Among qualified batters, he ranks 17th in batting average, while his on-base percentage ranks 70th and he is 92nd in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 69th, and he is 93rd in the league in slugging.

-- Meneses will look to extend his five-game hitting streak.
-He's batting .333 over the course of his last games.
+- Meneses enters this game on a six-game hitting streak.
+In his last games, he's hitting .350.

-- Looking at the 124 games he has played this year, he's homered in nine of them (7.3%), and in 2% of his trips to the dish.
+- He has gone deep in 7.2% of his games this year, and 2% of his trips to the plate.

-- Meneses has driven home a run in 44 games this season (35.5%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on 10 occasions..
+- Meneses has driven in a run in 44 games this season (35.2%), including 18 games with more than one RBI (14.4%).
+He has also driven home three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.